top of page

 Acting Audition:

 Acting ability will be judged from the vocal audition.
-Performers must demonstrate acting talent through their song.
+Performers must demonstrate acting talent through their songs.

 What to Prepare:

 1. Please prepare one song from a Broadway musical that best highlights your range in the style of the show.
-You may select any Broadway show but we strongly suggest selecting a song similar to the style of The Wizard of Oz.
-Since The Wizard of Oz is a pre-contemporary musical remake of the 1930’s film, you may want to consider non contemporary audition rep. However, we want you to attend our audition call feeling confidant and comfortable with your audition piece.
-Perform a Broadway or Diseny selection that you feel makes you shine!
-We have a small list of songs you cannot sing listed below including any material from the The Wizard of Oz, Wicked, The Wiz, or Andrew Lloyd Webber’s production of The Wizard of Oz.
+You may select any Broadway show, but we strongly suggest selecting a non-contemporary audition rep song.
+However, please attend our audition call feeling confident and comfortable with your audition piece.
+Perform a Broadway or Disney selection that you feel makes you shine!
+Below is a small list of songs you cannot sing, including any material from A Little Princess, Wicked, Hamilton, Legally Blonde, All Sondheim musicals, Avenue Q, Six, The Book of Mormon, and Beetlejuice.
+Also, the following songs are not allowed "How Far I'll Go" (Moana), "I See the Light (Tangled)" and "Hard Knock Life (Annie)".

 2. Please have your music clearly marked and in a 3-ring binder with pages copied front and back.